 We’re delighted to welcome to the team Morag Stuart as Marketing Co-ordinator.
 Morag has over twenty years marketing experience across a broad spectrum of organisations and since 2007 within the arts in Northern Ireland.
 This includes Wheelworks, Young at Art Events, National Museums Northern Ireland and as a volunteer with the Northern Ireland Mental Health Arts & Film Festival.
 She has worked collaboratively with a number of artists, events and partners such as Belfast City Council, Cathedral Quarter Trust, Island Arts Centre, Barnardo’s and QFT.

 Morag will bring a wealth of professional knowledge and experience to this new role with a genuine passion for the arts in Northern Ireland.

-This inspiring piece will develop further over the summer with the creation of a short film to be screened at the EastSide Arts Festival on the 14th August.
-In partnership with Tinderbox Theatre Company and Powerstone Productions, 15 young dancers from Sutemos and Suteminis will take part in two weekends of rehearsals and filming to create a short film around teh impact of migration on child refugees.
-The event will also involve a panel discussion after the film screening.
+The premiere of this inspiring short film, developed over the summer, was screened at the EastSide Arts Festival on the 14th August 2021.
+In partnership with Tinderbox Theatre Company and Powerstone Productions, 15 young dancers from Sutemos and Suteminis took part in two weekends of rehearsals and filming to create a short film around the impact of migration on child refugees.
+The event also involved an interesting panel discussion after the film screening.

 We are delighted to announce six choreographic commissions thanks to the Arts Council of Northern Ireland- Stability and Renewal funds.
 This opportunity was offered to young people aged 16 and over taking part in the company’s Youth Engagement Programme.
 With the help of the group leaders fiver young people were chosen.
 The sixth commission will facilitate six of the older members of Belfast Boys to develop their skills at a choreographic weekend.
 The work will conclude on the 13th August in Dungannon with an informal showing of the dance pieces created.